-The roots for TCC in the NE Valley were laid in 2007, when a coalition of community residents, public agencies, and environmental groups worked to develop a collaborative process to reimagine a four-mile stretch of Pacoima Wash, a concrete channelized tributary of the Los Angeles River.
+The roots for TCC in the NE Valley were laid in 2007, when a coalition of community residents, public agencies, environmental groups, and other stakeholders3 developed a collaborative process to re-imagine a four-mile stretch of the Pacoima Wash, a concrete channelized tributary of the

+Los Angeles River.
 Led by Pacoima Beautiful, the only environmental justice organization in the NE Valley, they held public workshops to collaboratively select projects to address key issues identified by the community.
 These efforts culminated with the 2011 Pacoima Wash Vision Plan.
-Revitalization of the wash began in 2015 through the Pacoima Urban Greening Vision Plan with a grant from the Strategic Growth Council.
+Revitalization of the wash began in 2015 through the Pacoima Urban Greening Vision Plan with a grant from the SGC.
 The partnerships and goals borne out of these plans, as well as Pacoima Beautiful's 20 years of grassroots organizing, laid the groundwork for Green Together's TCC proposal.

-In late 2018, Green Together was selected by the Strategic Growth Council for a TCC grant of \$23 million to bring its vision of a "neighborhood that is safe, green, socially inclusive and resilient to climate change" to fruition.
+In late 2018, Green Together was selected by SGC for a TCC grant of \$23 million to bring its vision of a "neighborhood that is safe, green, socially inclusive and resilient to climate change" to fruition.
 Green Together also committed to leveraging at least \$38.7 million in outside funds.
-Along with previously funded sites, Green Together will serve as one of the first five communities in the country to pilot a community-led, multibenefit and place-based climate change mitigation program that specifically targets the needs of low-income households.
+Along with previously funded sites, Green Together is one of the first five communities in the country to pilot a community-led, multi-benefit and place-based climate change mitigation program that specifically targets the needs of low-income households.